tum-pbs/pbdl-book/physgrad.md

 ## Inverse simulators

 So far we've discussed the problems of existing methods, and a common theme among the methods that do better, Newton and IGs, is that the regular gradient is not sufficient.
-We somehow need to address it's problems with some form of _inversion_.
+We somehow need to address it's problems with some form of _inversion_ to arrive at scale invariance.
 Before going into details of NN training and numerical methods to perform this inversion, we will consider one additional "special" case that will further illustrate the need for inversion: if we can make use of an _inverse simulator_, this likewise addresses many of the inherent issues of GD.
 It actually represents the ideal setting for computing update steps for the physics simulation part.

 Let $y = \mathcal P(x)$ be a forward simulation, and $\mathcal P(y)^{-1}=x$ denote its inverse.
 In contrast to the inversion of Jacobian or Hessian matrices from before, $\mathcal P^{-1}$ denotes a full inverse of all functions of $\mathcal P$.